department-of-veterans-affairs/va.gov-team/products/health-care/appointments/va-online-scheduling/initiatives/community-care-direct-scheduling/research/2024-06 Community Care Self-Scheduling - Usability and Concept Testing/conversation-guide.md

 - Ok, I’ll have you stop here.
 Where were you expecting to end up?

-- Now let’s take a look at what’s on this page.
+- Now let’s review what’s on this page.
 Can you briefly review the page and tell me about it?

   - _Things to watch for: Do they mention the referral task card/notification?_